zMachine-0/inviter-bot/README.md

 ## 3. Enable Required Intents

-Enable these in the Discord Developer Portal:
+In the [Discord Developer Portal](https://discord.com/developers/applications), go to your bot's settings and enable:

 * Server Members Intent
 * Message Content Intent

-* Guild Invites Intent
+Guild Invites is not a privileged intent and does not need to be toggled manually.

 ---

-## 4. Run Bot
+## 4. Run the Bot

 ```
-node bot.js
+node index.js
 ```

 ---

 # Required Bot Permissions

-The bot needs:
+The bot needs the following permissions in your server:

 * View Channels
 * Send Messages